Fit Finlay: Legacy

 Finlay has received praise from fellow professional wrestlers and peers.
 He reportedly assisted in the transition of WWE's presentation of the WWE Divas from bra and panties matches to more respectful traditional wrestling.
 Former WWE Diva Victoria attested: "He made us and molded us.
 He got to know what made us tick, exposed that, and there was nothing we couldn't do.
 Today, the girls pick and choose what moves they want to do.
 If Fit Finlay wasn't around, that wouldn't happen.
 We worked stiff.
 We made contact."

 Other women wrestlers such as Torrie Wilson, Lita, Jazz, Stacy Keibler, Molly Holly, The Bella Twins, Beth Phoenix, Natalya, Trish Stratus, Ruby Riott, Liv Morgan, Sarah Logan, Sasha Banks, Charlotte Flair, Becky Lynch, Lana, Bayley, and Ronda Rousey have credited Finlay for helping them hone their wrestling abilities and find their identities.
 They described Finlay as "an incredible wrestler and patient coach who treats everyone equally and brings out the best in them".

-WWE Hall of Famer Batista has credited Finlay as "the unsung hero who changed the direction of his career" and personally requested Finlay to induct him in the Hall of Fame ceremony.
-Former WWE wrestler and trainer Lance Storm and former AEW wrestler and executive Cody Rhodes have also praised Finlay's mentoring skills and for putting new talents over.
+WWE Wrestler Batista has credited Finlay as "the unsung hero who changed the direction of his career" and personally requested Finlay to induct him in the Hall of Fame ceremony.
+Former WWE wrestler and trainer Lance Storm and former AEW wrestler/executive and current WWE wrestler Cody Rhodes have also praised Finlay's mentoring skills and for putting new talents over.